 2-3 hours.
 An opportunity to observe professionals in the helping environment.

 PSYC 285 Selected Topics

 1-3 hours.
 A course dealing with various topics, as announced, that represent current faculty interests and competencies and student interest.
-Previous offerings have included psychology of relationships, drug and alcohol abuse, child and adolescent psychopathology, and psychology of gender.
+This course option can also be selected to develop an individualized professional development experience.